-For Weatherford High School, all students must maintain at least a 4.15 GPA at the end of the sophomore (and subsequent) year(s).
+For Weatherford High School, seniors must maintain at least a 4.15 GPA at the end of the sophomore (and subsequent) year(s).
+WHS juniors must maintain at least a 4.0 GPA at the end of the sophomore (and subsequent) year(s).

 Once selected, each NHS member will perform 10 hours of community service per semester (with at least two of those hours being devoted to tutoring).
 Community service begins with the spring of their junior year.

 Student leaders are those who are resourceful, good problem solvers, and idea contributors.
 Leadership experiences can be drawn from school or community activities while working with or for others.

 The student of good character is cooperative; demonstrates high standards of honesty and reliability; shows courtesy, concern, and respect for others; and generally maintains a clean disciplinary record.
 In other words, any current DAEP placement and/or documented cheating/plagiarism/etc. will be cause for removal for the current year and/or ineligible for induction to NHS.

 Students who meet the scholarship requirement will have an opportunity to complete an application detailing their accomplishments in and commitment to service, leadership, and character.